In Depth Baby Product Reviews Led by a Pediatrician

 Credit: Abriah Wofford

-The entire cup is constructed from soft silicone, which is a nice feature in comparison to rigid plastic.
-You won't need a specific pumping bra with this pump, but it will likely stick out of your bra.
-It's also comfortable to use with a tank top.
-We did notice that synchronization between the pumps can be finicky to achieve.
+The entire cup is constructed from soft silicone, which is a nice alternative to rigid plastic.
+You won't need a specific pumping bra with this pump, but it will likely peek out of the top of your bra.
+We noticed that synchronization between the pumps can be finicky to achieve.
 While it's not uncomfortable, it can feel a bit odd when they differ in timing.
-Our lactating testers stated, “I thought the silicone flange made this option comfier than those with harder plastic flanges that were less form-fitting or forgiving.
+Our lactating tester stated, “I thought the silicone flange made it comfier than those with harder plastic flanges that were less form-fitting or forgiving.

 momcozy s9 wearable breast pump - the momcozy s9 user interface has no display. instead, it has four...